 The next day, Art e-mailed this update from the local library in Panguitch, UT.

-d I made the big climb to Cedar Breaks National Monument today, all the way from Cedar City at 5840 ft to 10350 ft!
+"Ben and I made the big climb to Cedar Breaks National Monument today, all the way from Cedar City at 5840 ft to 10350 ft!

 We are now in Panguitch.
 We have found a new bargain in motel accommodations -- $39 including tax to stay in a second story motel room above a 24-hour truckstop convenience store.
 Got a yen for some beef jerky at 3 a.m.?
 No problem!
 Just walk down the stairs that empty right into the store.
 No elevator so we carried all our stuff up the stairs!"